yuppity/unifi-video-api/README.md

 Alternatively, place the [unifi_video](unifi_video) folder somewhere in your filesystem and include the path in `$PYTHONPATH`.

+You shouldn't need any external libraries, unless you want to run the tests or build the docs (see [requirements_dev.txt](requirements_dev.txt)).
-You shouldn't need any external libraries. *unifi-video-api* does use the [six](https://pypi.org/project/six/) library but will fallback to using the included *six* should it fail to import *six* from system level packages.
+*unifi-video-api* does use the [six](https://pypi.org/project/six/) library but will fallback to using the included *six* should it fail to import *six* from system level packages.

 Both python 2.7+ and python3 are supported.